lukestreeter/afterlife/README.md

  - location is inescapable for 7 day period of ban
    - surroundings are indestructible
    - player is reteleported if location of player exits paradise perimeter
- - program sends player message saying “7 day ban period initiated” ( or something more playful...it is a game)
+ - program sends player message saying "7 day ban period initiated" ( or something more playful...it is a game)
  - once the ban is over player is teleported back to lobby (original join location, not where they die)
- - player is sent a message saying “your 7-day ban period is over!” (or something more fun)
+ - player is sent a message saying "your 7-day ban period is over!" (or something more fun)

 # REQUIREMENTS